 3.1 High level of seriousness (Category 1)

-If an act is categorized as a high level of seriousness, a user will be blocked permanently as soon as possible and the university will be informed about the behaviour.
+If an act is categorized as a high level of seriousness, a user will be blocked permanently as soon as possible and the university may be informed about the behaviour.
 The university can be provided with screenshots of the user’s behaviour if this is necessary for the burden of proof.